Watermelon Sorbet – 5 ingredients

 - Granulated Sugar

-- Corn Syrup (I used Karo corn syrup – you can use regular or light – both varieties of Karo syrup are not formulated to contain high fructose corn syrup).
+- Corn Syrup (I used Karo corn syrup – you can use regular or light.
+Karo syrup doesn’t contain high fructose corn syrup).

-- Vodka (optional) – Adding a small amount of liquor to frozen treats is another failsafe from freezing so solid that the sorbet can’t be scooped.
+- Vodka–Adding a small amount of liquor to frozen treats is another failsafe from freezing so solid that the sorbet can’t be scooped.
 You only need a little if you use it, and it doesn’t make the watermelon dessert taste boozy.

-- Set up your Cuisinart ice cream maker (or other ice cream churn) according to the manufacturer’s instructions.
-Add the watermelon mixture to the ice cream maker (be sure you’ve frozen the cylinder overnight) and churn for 20-25 minutes until the sorbet freezes to a soft whipped cream consistency.
+6. Set up your Cuisinart ice cream maker (or other ice cream churn) according to the manufacturer’s instructions.
+Add the watermelon mixture to the frozen canister and start the machine to churn the sorbet.

 How to make sorbet without a machine:

-If you don’t have an ice cream churn, you can use this hack:
+If you don’t have an ice cream churn, use this hack:

 - Pour the watermelon mixture into a wide, shallow pan, like 9″ cake pan and freeze it.